Sexual harassment and bullying - what can law firms do to prevent it?

 With a return to the office approaching, Emma Bartlett and Sophie Rothwell consider what law firms can do to avoid a potential uptick in harassment

-Navigating Partnership Law: This article is part of a series by CM Murray that explores issues being raised with the London-based employment specialists by law firms and their partners.
-See also: Can partners and LLP members claim constructive dismissal?
+This article is part of a series by CM Murray, Navigating Partnership Law, that explores issues being raised with the London-based employment specialists by law firms and their partners.

 With a return to the office on the horizon, commentators and academics are warning businesses to be prepared for a rise in misconduct and harassment issues.
 Here, we offer our best practice steps for law firms and partners to mitigate against an increase in such behaviour.

 A fifth of lawyers in the UK claimed to have suffered sexual harassment or bullying at work, according to research by The Times published last August.
 The SRA also disclosed that complaints to the regulator of sexual harassment in the workplace have risen steeply in recent years, with 117 active cases related to sexual misconduct being dealt with as at June 2020.

 We also know that younger members of the legal profession are disproportionately affected by sexual harassment and bullying at work following an International Bar Association (IBA) report in May 2019.
 Almost one third of respondents under 25 said they had experienced bullying in the past year, compared to one eighth of respondents aged 55-59.
 Further, one third of female respondents reported that they had suffered sexual harassment, compared with 7% of male respondents.

 In her forward to the IBA report, Australia’s prime minister Julia Gillard attributed the #MeToo movement to lifting the silence on sexual harassment that women had previously been prepared to accept and urged the legal profession ‘to advocate and usher in change’.